Mental-Health-In-Tech/tech-blues-capstone/README.md

 #### 5. Modeling & Evaluation
 > - Establish a baseline accuracy
-> - XXX Fit using XXXX
-> - XXX Evaluate decision tree, random forest, logistic regression, KNN, and Naive Bayes models
+> - Evaluate decision tree, random forest classifier, XGBoost, and multi-layer perceptron classifier models
 > - Emphasize on beating the baseline accuracy, and overall accuracy of the model.

 Here is a quick summary of our results: